Site is under construction... Thanks for your patience!

 Storing

-To store it, place unwashed sprouts in a perforated plastic bag or a container lined with a dry paper towel to absorb excess moisture.
+To store it, place unwashed sprouts in a container lined with a dry paper towel to absorb excess moisture.
 Seal the bag or container loosely to allow for some airflow.
 Store the bag in the refrigerator's crisper drawer, where it will stay fresh for a few days.

 How to use: